markprodehl/tip-calculator/README.md

 # Tip Calculator
+I created this application as a fun project to help my brother with a real life restaurant calculation.

-The [Tip Calculator](http://localhost:3000/tip-calculator) is a convenient web application designed for hospitality managers to conveniently calculate each employee's share of the daily tip pool.
+The [Tip Calculator](http://localhost:3000/tip-calculator) is a convenient web application designed for hospitality managers to calculate each employee's share of the daily tip pool.
 It has three input fields that collect the `Total Tips` for the day as well as the `Employee Name` and their `Hours Worked`.
 Managers can then add an employee to a list that will include their name, hours worked, and their share of the tip pool.
 Employees can be deleted from the list if neccessary.

  # Table Of Contents